Valley National Bancorp to Announce Second Quarter 2021 Earnings

-NEW YORK, June 28, 2021 (GLOBE NEWSWIRE) -- Valley National Bancorp (VLY, Financial), the holding company for Valley National Bank, announced that it will release its second quarter 2021 earnings before the market opens on Thursday, July 22, 2021.
+NEW YORK, June 28, 2021 (GLOBE NEWSWIRE) -- Valley National Bancorp (NASDAQ:VLY), the holding company for Valley National Bank, announced that it will release its second quarter 2021 earnings before the market opens on Thursday, July 22, 2021.

 Valley’s President and CEO, Ira Robbins, will host a conference call on Thursday, July 22nd at 11:00 AM (ET) to discuss Valley’s second quarter 2021 earnings.
 Interested parties are invited to listen in by dialing toll-free 866-354-0432 Conference Id: 5767419.